 The steering system is electric and made of two main components: the helm assembly and the engine mounted electric actuators.
 Turning the steering wheel activates a signal to the powered engine actuators to turn the motors.
-In a system with Helm

-Master installed, the engines steer and tilt independently of each other.
+In a system with Helm Master installed, the engines steer and tilt independently of each other.
 Refer to the engine system owner's manual for more information.

-The outboard engines are coupled at the tiller arms by a tie bar.
-The outboards must be aligned with each other to provide maximum stability on straight-ahead runs and proper tracking through corners.
+The outboards must be aligned with each other to provide maximum stability on straightahead runs and proper tracking through corners.
 If damage has ever occurred with the outboards or steering system, the outboards may have to be realigned.